MicrosoftDocs/dynamics365smb-docs/financials/finance-setup-unrealized-vat.md

 2. On the **General Ledger Setup** page, on the **General** FastTab, choose **Show More**, and then choose the **Unrealized VAT** check box.
 3. Close the page.
 4. Choose the **Search for Page or Report** icon, and enter **VAT Posting Setup**.
-5. On the **VAT Posting Setup** page, in the **Unrealized VAT Type** field, choose an option to specify how to allocate payments to the invoice amount (excluding VAT) and the VAT amount itself, and how to transfer VAT amounts from the unrealized VAT account to the realized account:
+5. On the **VAT Posting Setup** page, choose the VAT posting group, and then choose **Edit**.
+6. In the **Unrealized VAT Type** field, choose an option to specify how to allocate payments to the invoice amount (excluding VAT) and the VAT amount itself, and how to transfer VAT amounts from the unrealized VAT account to the realized account.
+The following table describes the options.

 | Option | Description |
 | --- | --- |